racklet/bmc-experiments/README.md

 (well once [#767] has been merged anyways, use [my `probe-rs` fork] in the meantime).
 Follow the [dap42 flashing instructions] to get going, soldering wires is most likely necessary for the initial flash, but updates can be delivered solely via USB when flashing the combined `dapboot` image.
+Some guides online may suggest soldering the SWO pin for tracing support, but this is not necessary when using the [Real-Time Transfer (RTT)] I/O protocol.

 [clones]: https://wiki.cuvoodoo.info/doku.php?id=jtag